DimaZeland/JavaScript/README.md

 # JavaScript

-Source code examples in JavaScript using the jQuery library
+Source code examples in JavaScript using the jQuery library.